 Our steam locomotive for the return journey back to Peterborough will be Princess Coronation Class Pacific No. 46233 Duchess of Sutherland.
 Our train leaves York at around 16:30 for the return journey via Doncaster and the ECML.
 At Peterborough we say farewell to our steam locomotive and continue diesel hauled with stops to set down passengers at March and Ely before arriving in Cambridge at around 22:15.

 Look out for Father Christmas and his Elves who will be visiting the train during the day and handing out presents to all children on board.
 Please let us know your child’s age when booking.

 Premier Dining includes a full English breakfast and a four course dinner silver served at your seat.

-First Class includes morning coffee with a Danish pastry and afternoon tea with a savoury dish followed by a selection of fancies and cakes.
+First Class includes morning coffee with a variety of tulip muffins and afternoon tea with a savoury of the day followed by a selection of cakes and fancies.

-Standard Class includes a reserved seat at a table for four.
+Standard Class includes a reserved seat usually at a table for four.

 A buffet car is available and serves tea, coffee, snacks and light refreshments.
-Tables for two can be guaranteed in first class and premier dining for a supplement of £22 per person. (subject to availability)

-Approximate timings shown
+Actual timings shown